JohnSundell/Wrap/README.md

 }
 ```

-Let’s create an instance of it:
+Let’s create an instance of `SpaceShip`:

 ```swift
 let ship = SpaceShip(